What Is AES Encryption? A Quick Breakdown

 Wrapping Up

 The biggest potential threat?
 Quantum computing.
-But even with future advancements, AES-256 is expected to hold strong.
+But even with future advancements, the AES 256 encryption is expected to hold strong.
 If you’re using a VPN, secure messaging app, or encrypted storage, AES encryption is working behind the scenes to keep your data safe.

 What are your thoughts on AES encryption algorithms?
 Have questions?
 Drop a comment below and let’s discuss!